 - Economist: $36,450-$79,480

 Salary Differences by City for Bachelor's Degree Holders

 For most careers, the city an employee resides in can make a difference in salary.
-Below is a list of some popular cities for graduates with bachelor's degrees in economics and corresponding salary ranges, based on PayScale.com's April 2014 data.
+Below is a list of some popular cities for graduates with bachelor's degrees in economics and corresponding median salaries, based on PayScale.com's August 2014 data.

 Bachelor of Arts: